worktheclock/replit.github.io/repls/audio.md

 + The volume of your file
 + How many times your file is played (without sending multiple requests)
-+ Wether your file is playing (wether its paused or not)
++ Whether your file is playing (whether its paused or not)

-Another builtin feature is the abillity for users to play as many files as they would like.
+Another builtin feature is the ability for users to play as many files as they would like.

 Supported files are `.wav` and `.aiff` files.